QuantConnect/Lean.Brokerages.TradeStation/README.md

     Will sleep 5 seconds and retry fetching authorization...
     ```

-4. Enter the environment to use.
+4. Enter the TradeStation account ID.
     ```
     $ lean live "My Project"
-    Live or Paper environment? (live, paper): live
+    The TradeStation account Id (11810357, 210NKH33, SIM2829935F, SIM2829934M): SIM2829935F
     ```

-5. Enter the account type to use.
-    ```
-    $ lean live "My Project"
-    Trade Station account type (Cash, Margin, Futures, DVP): Margin
-    ```

-6. Enter the number of the live data provider(s) to use and then follow the steps required for the data connection.
+5. Enter the number of the live data provider(s) to use and then follow the steps required for the data connection.

     ```
     $ lean live "My Project"